Kyrsten Sinema: Tenure

 Sinema was sworn in as a member of the U.S. Senate on January 3, 2019.
 During the oath of office ceremony, led by Vice President Mike Pence, she decided to be sworn in not on the traditional Bible, but on copies of the United States Constitution and the Constitution of Arizona.
-She is the senior U.S. senator from Arizona; the junior U.S. senator for Arizona is Democrat Mark Kelly.
+During her time in the Senate, she was the senior U.S. senator from Arizona; serving alongside then junior and now the senior U.S. senator for Arizona Democrat Mark Kelly.
 Kelly defeated Sinema's 2018 general election opponent, Martha McSally, who was appointed to fill the Senate seat vacated upon the resignation of Jon Kyl, who had been appointed to fill the Senate seat vacated upon the death of John McCain.

 On February 14, 2019, Sinema voted to confirm William Barr as attorney general.

 During the COVID-19 pandemic, Sinema was noted for her use of colorful wigs.
 Her spokeswoman explained that Sinema wore them to emphasize the importance of social distancing: by wearing wigs, she did not need to go to a hair salon.

 Sinema voted to convict Donald Trump in both his first and second impeachment trials.

 Sinema urged Senate colleagues to vote in favor of the proposed January 6 commission to further investigate the storming of the United States Capitol on January 6, 2021.
 In a joint statement with Senator Joe Manchin, she said, "we implore our Senate Republican colleagues to work with us to find a path forward on a commission to examine the events of January 6th."
 Sinema was one of two Senate Democrats who did not vote on it, the other being Senator Patty Murray of Washington.
 Murray and Sinema both cited a "personal family matter" for their absence.